TheThingsNetwork/lorawan-stack/doc/content/getting-started/migrating-from-v2/configure-ttnctl.md

 ---
-title: Configure ttnctl
+title: Configure V2 CLI
 weight: 15
 description: Install and configure CLI tools
 ---

 You will need to use the latest version of `ttnctl`, the CLI for {{% ttnv2 %}}.
-Follow the [instructions from the TTN documentation][1].
+Follow the [instructions from The Things Network documentation][1].
 An overview is given below:

 Download `ttnctl` [for your operating system][2].